Many of our graduates are motivated by service and activism and have entered careers in social services, education, government, and nonprofits.

 We’d be happy to talk with you about how our program can lead to a fulfilling career.

-Ball State women's and gender studies alumna, Kaitlyn Davis (2013), is the Development Account Executive for Meridian Health Services.
+Ball State women's and gender studies alumna, Kaitlyn Winkle (2013), is the Regional Development and Events Manager for Meridian Health Services.
 In this position, she cultivates relationships in the community to get organizations and people excited about the services and programming Meridian offers.
 Currently, she is involved in the planning of Rialzo, Muncie's biggest charity gala.
 The funds from the gala go toward programs that support drug-addicted mothers and their newborn babies.

 Thinking about Studying Women’s and Gender Studies?